oracle-livelabs/pts/ai-agentics-mcp/lab1/lab1.md

     Final Answer: Hello [Name]!
 Nice to meet you.
 How can I help you today?

     CORRECT (for PDF creation):
-    Thought: I'll create the requested PDF.
+    Thought: I\'ll create the requested PDF.
     Action: Create PDF
     Action Input: {{ "title": "Test Document", "content": "This is a test" }}
     Observation: [PDF creation result]
     Thought: The PDF has been created.
-    Final Answer: I've created a PDF titled "Test Document".
+    Final Answer: I\'ve created a PDF titled "Test Document".

     CORRECT (for feature listing with PDF):
     Thought: I need to find features and create a PDF.
     Action: RAG Search
     Action Input: features
     Observation: [search results]
-    Thought: Now I'll create a PDF with these features.
+    Thought: Now I\'ll create a PDF with these features.
     Action: Create PDF
     Action Input: {{ "title": "Oracle Features", "content": "Here are 5 features:..." }}
     Observation: [PDF creation result]
     Thought: I have completed both tasks.
-    Final Answer: I've found these features and created a PDF.
+    Final Answer: I\'ve found these features and created a PDF.

     CORRECT (for feature listing without PDF):